 The credit usage for a resource monitor reflects the sum of all credits used by all assigned warehouses within the specified interval.
 If a monitor has a Suspend or Suspend Immediately action defined and its usage reaches the threshold for the action, any warehouses assigned to the monitor are suspended and cannot be resumed until one of the following conditions is met:

 - The next interval, if any, starts, as dictated by the start date for the monitor.

 - The credit quota for the monitor is increased.

-- The credit threshold for the monitor trigger is increased.
+- The credit threshold for the suspend action is increased.

-- The warehouse is no longer associated with the monitor.
+- The warehouses are no longer assigned to the monitor.

 - The monitor is dropped.